Questions, answered.

 Starting in year two, Migration Reports include year-over-year comparisons: what improved, what patterns are emerging, what the data suggests you do differently.

-First Migration Report available Winter 2026.
+First Migration Report coming this winter.

 Does Percy send reminders or notifications?